VedantKale106/Global_Insights/README.md

-# Global Insights Explorer
+# Global Insights

-Welcome to **Global Insights Explorer**!
+Welcome to **[Global Insights]([https://www.linkedin.com/in/VedantKale106/](https://global-insights.onrender.com/)) **!
 This Streamlit web application allows you to explore and compare key socio-economic and demographic indicators across different countries.
 Whether you're interested in GDP, life expectancy, CO2 emissions, or more, this app provides insightful visualizations to help you understand global trends.

 ## Features